MicrosoftDocs/sql-docs/docs/machine-learning/package-management/install-additional-python-packages-on-sql-server.md

 + The Python package library is located in the Program Files folder of your SQL Server instance and, by default, installing in this folder requires administrator permissions.
 For more information, see [Package library location](../package-management/python-package-information.md#default-python-library-location).

 + Package installation is specific to the SQL instance, database, and user you specify in the connection information you provide to **sqlmlutils**.
 To use the package in multiple SQL instances or databases, or for different users, you'll need to install the package for each one.
-The exception is that if the package is installed by a member of `dbo`, the library is public and can be shared with all users.
+The exception is that if the package is installed by a member of `dbo`, the package is *public* and is shared with all users.
+If a user installs a newer version of a public package, the public package is not affected but that user will have access to the newer version.

 + Before adding a package, consider whether the package is a good fit for the SQL Server environment.